ChaitLabUCL/HeadphoneCheck_Test/README.md

 ## How to cite us
 If you want to acknowledge use of this software when you publish your research, please cite us:

-*blah blah blah*
+Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. An online headphone screening test based on dichotic pitch.
+BioRxiv.

 ## Contact
 - If you have any problems with this code or usage on Pavlovia, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).
-- If you have any problems with the [Gorilla version of this task](), please contact Alice Milne (a.milne@ucl.ac.uk).
+- If you have any problems with the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).
-- For other issues, please contact Maria Chait (m.chait@ucl.ac.uk).